llewellynmeldrum/game-of-life/README.md

 	res[index] = A[index] * B[index];
 }
 ```
+> [!NOTE]
+> All benchmarks are performed on my own 2021, 14in M1 Pro, which is configured with 16GB ram, a 10 core CPU, (8P 2E) 16 core GPU)

 ```
 // compiled with -O0.
 Zero vectorization, 1 thread, all on cpu.
 N               MS CALC         MS OVERALL      FLOPS           % POSSIBLE FLOP